Haunt-o/AI-Dungeon-Context-Language/README.md

 	  as memory if you don't have your own.

-	  Instead, your memory should be a list of notes and details about the fundamental points of the story for your scenario.
+	  Instead, your memory should be a list of notes and details about the fundamental points of your scenario.
 The intro story is the body, and the memory should be a skeleton that allows the AI to keep the body moving in a way that fits.